ZackPashkin/convert-google-drive-links/README.md

 # convert-google-drive-links
-convert google drive links to host images
+python script to convert google drive links for  hosting images

+How to use
+script takes path to your txt file with links you want to convert